volumetricformat/On_boarding/docs/getting_started.md

 ## Groups.io (Private)

-Groups.io centralises all admin requirements for VFA members
+Groups.io centralises all admin requirements for VFA members such as;

 - **Email distribution lists** can be accessed [here](https://volumetric.groups.io/g/main/subgroups ) to – Join or unsubscribe
 - **Wiki page** – Specific links and information for each Working Group